konomu/lagrange-personal/_posts/2024-08-24-wa-ga-flowchart.md

 ![Simplified flowchart](assets/img/simple-flowchart.png)

 Because of all of the shortcuts we've made here, I can't guarantee that this chart will always lead to the actual usage of は/が.
 This is partly because it doesn't account for some rules that you'll read about in the next sections, and partly because usage of は/が is **mostly, but not entirely predictable**.
-Even in the full flowchart model, this is unavoidable, since it won't always be clear which path to take.
+Even with the full flowchart model, this is unavoidable since it's not always clear which path to take.

 ## EXTRA: The Unpredictability of は and が